Our children need to be back in the classroom

 It is commonly agreed most children lost one-third of the last school year and now are being threatened with much the same experience this year.

 Virtual learning doesn’t work for four reasons.
 Let’s begin by admitting that our educators are still not properly prepared to deliver virtual learning across all grade levels.
-Give educators high marks for effort, but the quality of instruction is just not comparable with being in-class, as end-of-year test scores will confirm.
-Secondly, younger children and those with learning differences don’t have the attention span needed, even in 30-minute sessions.
+Give educators high marks for effort, but the quality of instruction is just not comparable with being in-class, as end of year test scores will confirm.
+Secondly, younger children and those with learning differences don’t have the attention span needed, even in thirty-minute sessions.
 Further, experienced adult supervision is needed to help see student progress, enrich the material and answer questions.
 Virtual just isn’t as responsive.

 The fourth reason is the deal-breaker.
-As many as 25 percent of rural students don’t have access to the high-speed broadband internet necessary to participate in virtual learning.
-It is no substitute to park at a fast-food restaurant, business or even church parking lot to get the internet.
+As many as twenty-five percent of rural students don’t have access to the high-speed broadband Internet necessary to participate in virtual learning.
+It is no substitute to park at a fast-food restaurant, business or even church parking lot to get the Internet.
 We cannot deny the intellectual development of so large a segment.

 We are on the proverbial “horns of a dilemma.”
 Do we keep kids at home and pray they learn enough to prevent them having to repeat a year of instruction or do we force them back into the classroom, throwing health concerns to the wind?